jh34ghu43gu/SteamInventoryHistoryV3/README.md

  ### 0.4.3
  * Minor code cleanup

+ ### 0.4.4
+ * Even more minor code cleanups
+ * Working in VS IDE now so .gitignore update.

  ## 0.3
  * Filters!
    * Cannot be changed after the download is started until the page is refreshed.